Examples for the standard conjecture of Hodge type: More examples of mildly exotic varieties

 \section{More examples of mildly exotic varieties}

-The proof of \Cref{nc_case} and \Cref{com_case} will look a lot like the one of \Cref{main_result} given in \Cref{main_proof}, so we will not repeat every arguments and give only the core of the construction.
+The goal of this section if to prove \Cref{nc_case} and \Cref{com_case}.
+Fix a prime number $p$.
 The proofs revolve around choices of CM-fields $L$ and of CM-types $\Phi$ for $L$.
 The main difference between the proofs of \Cref{nc_case} and \Cref{com_case} is that fields extensions are ramified at $p$ in \Cref{ramified_diagram} and unramified in \Cref{nr_diagram}.

 Let $g' \geqslant 3$ be an odd number, and $p$ be a prime number.
-Let $\bQ_{p^2} = \Qp[\sqrt u]$ denotes the unramified extension of $\Qp$ of degree $2$ where $u$ is an integer which is not a square in $\Qp$, and let $W$ be the unique unramified extension of $\Qp$ of degree $g'-1$. \begin{lemma} There exists infinitely many fields $F$ which are subfields of a CM-field $L$ such that the subfields of $L$ are described by this diagram: \\
+Let $\bQ_{p^2} = \Qp[\sqrt u]$ denote the unramified extension of $\Qp$ of degree $2$ where $u$ is an integer which is not a square in $\Qp$, and let $W$ be the unique unramified extension of $\Qp$ of degree $g'-1$. \begin{lemma} There exists infinitely many fields $F$ for which there is a CM-field $L$ whose only subfields are described by this diagram: \\